PaleovirologyLab/hi-fever/README.md

 ### Option 1: Run from a Conda environment

-A Conda `environment.yml` file is provided for installation of dependencies.
+A Conda `environment.yml` file is provided for installation of all dependencies including Nextflow.
 [Get Conda here](https://docs.conda.io/en/latest/miniconda.html#linux-installers).

 Create and activate the hi-fever environment: